BarOvda/Games4You/README.md

 # Games4You
-Share, buy and search for new video games.
-Android application developed with Firebase
+Share, buy and search for new video games.Android application developed with Firebase

 ### Screen shots
 |   |   |